 The Covid-19 pandemic exploding on the world from early 2020 gave a new and severe challenge to nations’ health systems.
 Urgent and radical decisions had to be made by policy makers, implemented by the staff and facilities of the health system, and responded to by society.
 It soon became clear that the outcome of these responses, in the first months of 2020, had significantly different degrees of outcome success.

 While much critical narrative is being written about the pandemic from public health practice and health policy viewpoints, little has been reported about the effects of different health resource structures of countries when first hit by the pandemic, and which characteristics were associated with successful control in the early months.
-Though most unwelcome in its nature, the pandemic can be considered as providing a real-world stress-testing of health systems’ public health active response and emergency reconfiguration capacities, and a unique opportunity to seek to identify the most beneficial characteristics of health systems, populations, and health policy-making.
+Though most unwelcome in its nature, the pandemic can be considered as providing a real-world stress-testing of health systems’ public health active response and emergency reconfiguration capacities, and a unique opportunity to seek to identify the most beneficial characteristics of health systems, populations, and health policy making.

 While this study sought to address the measurement of likely relevant structural factors ab initio, it is important to consider as background prior World Health Organisation guidance on preparedness for health emergencies.
-Six aspects are put forward: leadership and governance in order to assure the crisis management programme; health workforce adequate to ensure an appropriate level of responsiveness; equitable access to medical products, vaccines and technologies; well-functioning health information system to provide efficient early-warning systems and the overall management of information; good health financing system providing appropriate level of financial protection as well as ensuring provision of essential services; and service delivery which guarantees continuity of service provision during a crisis.
+[1] Six aspects are put forward: leadership and governance in order to assure the crisis management programme; health workforce adequate to ensure an appropriate level of responsiveness; equitable access to medical products, vaccines and technologies; well-functioning health information system to provide efficient early-warning systems and the overall management of information; good health financing system providing appropriate level of financial protection as well as ensuring provision of essential services; and service delivery which guarantees continuity of service provision during a crisis.
 Further, it might be hypothesised that countries which had most resources and health system spend would be the most powerful and nimble to respond effectively to a new health threat at scale, and that those with effective preventive health programmes and salutogenic public behaviour would be most likely to elicit the strongest practical population responses and preventive behaviour compliance, and would therefore be best placed to respond effectively to the first impact of the virus.